© Stephen King Photography

 These Lear's Macaws highlight the international trade in smuggling endangered birds.

 A bird breeder from Northallerton appeared at Newcastle Crown Court charged with smuggling Lear's Macaws and Blue Headed Macaws.
 He was sentenced to 30 months in prison, and later ordered to forfeit £150,000 in proceeds from the criminal activity.

-He was caught during a raid in 1998 when customs officers, supported by RSPB officials, seized the Lear's Macaws.
+He was caught during a raid in 1998 when border force officers, supported by RSPB officials, seized the Lear's Macaws.
 A further 140 parrots were also re-housed during the operation.
 The breeder had smuggled them across Europe, following their purchase from dealers in Slovakia.
 He had laid a false paper trail to hide the illegal importation of the birds.

 Lear's Macaw are amongst the most critically endangered birds, with a wild population of about 150 birds.
 Their natural habitat is limited to a small area in north east Brazil.